-We asked Andrew Gordon, directing animator at Pixar, what advice he had for aspiring animators.
-Here's what he had to say about how Pixar's internships are dished out, the importance of portfolios and why you should offer to clean the toilets...
+We spoke to Andrew Gordon (opens in new tab) who, having worked as animation director at Pixar for 20 years, has a lot of insight to share when it comes to landing a job at the infamous studio.
+Here's what he had to say about how Pixar's internships are dished out, the importance of portfolios (check out these top examples of design portfolios (opens in new tab) for inspiration) and why you should offer to clean the toilets...

 What's the best way into the industry?

-"Definitely don’t have blinders on of ‘I just want to work at Pixar’ or ‘I just want to work here’.
-Basically get as much experience as you can, anywhere you can and do the best possible job you can.
+"Definitely don’t have blinkers on of ‘I just want to work at Pixar’ or ‘I just want to work here’.
+Basically get as much experience as you can, anywhere you can, and do the best possible job you can.
 Ultimately you have to do the not-so-great jobs in order to get to the one you want.

 "Internships are great if you can get them.
-I literally would say, ‘look just let me pack a box or I’ll clean the toilets’ but just let me work on this machine that no-one has access to.
+I literally would say, ‘Look, I'll pack a box or I’ll clean the toilets’ but just let me work on this machine that no one has access to.
 Back then you could not get access to the software, but since that’s not as much of an issue now, it's more about getting an internship to work with someone in the industry that you respect.
-So when picking those internships you have to look at people and places and think ‘well, how can I learn?’.
+So when picking those internships you have to look at people and places and think, well, how can I learn?
 But also it really is about getting your foot in the door, also having a good attitude and not feeling like everything is too comfy.

 "For the new animators it's just getting experience and if you don’t have access to experience, get yourself goals and assignments to do.
 Sign up for a class; do something where you are basically doing work, getting feedback on it and so growing and getting better.
 There’s so many ways to get that now.
 The internet has basically opened up new worlds.

-How do you choose who qualifies for the Pixar internship?
+How does Pixar choose who qualifies for internships?

-"We filter down the applications, looking for the really good people and then it just goes through a continual review process.
-Everyone just sits in a room and we put all the reels in a circle and watch them over and over again, until we end up with the final choices.
+"The applications are filtered down, looking for the really good people and then it just goes through a continual review process.
+Everyone just sits in a room, puts all the reels in a circle and watches them over and over again, until they end up with the final choices.

 "Sometimes it comes down to a wildcard, you know, 'That person is crazy but we're going to go for it."
 And then there's the people that are obviously gifted and then the people that have potential.
 There's not one specific reel that's going to bag you a place.